Gen Z - Key Characteristics no.2 - Prudent

 In retrospect we did not realise how good we had it in the years leading up to the crash.
 Although the period of time between the recovery from the GFC and the pandemic look similar to what came before, the losses from the crash need to be considered too.
 Note also the declining rates of growth from 2014 to 2019.
 The economic impact of the pandemic may have been extremely severe but it also followed a difficult period.

-At the time of the GFC the oldest Gen Z were around 13 and the youngest not even born.
+At the time of the GFC the oldest Gen Z were starting secondary school and the youngest not even born.
 The banks which went under took many businesses, jobs and homes with them.
 It was followed by significant cuts to public expenditure under what became known as the ‘austerity programme’ (albeit not by those who instigated it).
-These cuts included education, welfare and local government.
-VAT went up to what felt like an eye-watering 20% at the time, and has stayed there ever since.

 Gen Z grew up in a less prosperous time than the previous generation.
 Furthermore, the youngest generation is always going to be affected more by public spending cuts than the average, as they depend upon it more.
 As one example, for Gen Z it meant less money for schools and higher debts for those who went to university.